amueller-tech/spotifycontroller/README.md

 npm install
 ```

-## Linking the application to your Spotify Account
+## Linking the application to your Spotify Account (Only needed once to obtain the initial token)
 First you need to link the application to your spotify account and retrieve an access and a refresh token.
 This only needs to be done once, the software refreshes the access token (which expires every 3600s) automatically.
+For this purpose the auth program is used as follows:
 ```
 1) Go to: https://developer.spotify.com/dashboard/ and click "log in"